 - 1. Osteology and Arthrology.
 Myology.

 - 2. Anatomy of the limbs and thorax.

 - 3. Surface and functional anatomy on the living model.

-- 4. Anatomy of the abdomen, pelvis and perineum.
+- 4. Anatomy of the abdomen and pelvis.

-- 5. Central nervous system.

-- 6. Anatomy of the head and neck.

-Experimental Physics (EXPH 1604)
+Experimental Physics (EXPH 1605)

-Lectures: Three lectures per week during the first and second semesters.
-Laboratory: Two hours per week during the first and second semesters.
+Lectures: Two or three lectures per week during the first and second semesters..
 Lectures:

-Mechanics

-Atomic Theory of Matter
+Mechanics Atomic Theory of Matter Wave Phenomena Light and Sound Thermal Physics Electricity and Magnetism Change of State

-Wave Phenomena

-Light and Sound

-Thermal Physics

-Electricity and Magnetism

-X-Rays

-Nuclear Physics

-Laboratory Work